jgoneil/Checkers/docs/DesignDoc.md

 The criteria for the 'best move' is defined in the enhancements section of this document.

 Overall, this tier handles all of the needed calculations and logic needed for a player to complete a game of checkers.
-Some of the methods defined in the system are used in compiance with the front end's needs (like position and move) while some were created purely to handle backend logic calcuations.
+Some of the methods defined in the system are used in compliance with the front end's needs (like position and move) while some were created purely to handle backend logic calculations.
 This tier is vital, as without it, a player would be unable to complete any moves in the system, let alone be a player in the game or have a board to play on.

 ### Design Improvements
-We found large complexity issues surrounding out check move class, our javadoc coverage metrics , and some of our UI class tiers.
+We found large complexity issues surrounding out check move class, our Javadoc coverage metrics, and some of our UI class tiers.
 However, we did a lot of good things in our system.
 A breakdown of each can be found below.

 For the UI class tiers, we found issues in the complexity metric